 We are the nation's fourth largest pay-TV provider and offer Pay-TV services under the DISH brand, and the Sling brand.
-As of December 31, 2018, we had 12.322 million Pay-TV subscribers in the United States, including 9.905 million DISH TV subscribers and 2.417 million Sling TV subscribers.
+As of December 31, 2019, we had 11.986 million Pay-TV subscribers in the United States, including 9.394 million DISH TV subscribers and 2.592 million Sling TV subscribers.

 Competition has intensified in recent years as the pay-TV industry has matured.
 To differentiate our DISH TV services from our competitors, we offer the Hopper whole-home DVR and have continued to add functionality and simplicity for a more intuitive user experience.
-Our Hopper and Joey® whole-home DVR promotes a suite of integrated features and functionality designed to maximize the convenience and ease of watching TV anytime and anywhere.
-It also has several innovative features that a consumer can use, at his or her option, to watch and record television programming, through their televisions, tablets, phones and computers.
+Our Hopper and Joey[®] whole-home DVR promotes a suite of integrated features and functionality designed to maximize the convenience and ease of watching TV anytime and anywhere.
+It also has several innovative features that a consumer can use, at his or her option, to watch and record television programming, through their televisions, streaming media devices, tablets, phones and computers.
 The Hopper 3, among other things, features 16 tuners, delivers an enhanced 4K Ultra HD experience, and supports up to seven TVs simultaneously.

 We market our Sling TV services primarily to consumers who do not subscribe to traditional satellite and cable pay-TV services.
 Our Sling TV services require an Internet connection and are available on multiple streaming-capable devices including streaming media devices, TVs, tablets, computers, game consoles and phones.
 We offer Sling International, Sling Latino and Sling domestic video programming services.
 Our domestic Sling TV services have a single-stream service branded Sling Orange and a multi-stream service branded Sling Blue, which includes, among other things, the ability to stream on up to three devices simultaneously.

-We face competition from providers of digital media, including, among others, Netflix, Hulu, Apple, Amazon, Alphabet, Verizon, DirecTV, Sony, YouTube, Fubo, Philo and Pluto that offer online services distributing movies, television shows and other video programming as well as programmers, such as HBO, CBS, Univision, STARZ and SHOWTIME, that began selling content directly to consumers over the Internet.
-Some of these companies have larger customer bases, stronger brand recognition and greater financial, marketing and other resources than we do.
+We face competition from providers of video content distributed over the Internet including services with live-linear television programming, as well as single programmer offerings and offerings of large libraries of on-demand content, including in certain cases original content.
+These providers include, among others, Netflix, Hulu, Apple, Amazon, Alphabet, Disney, Verizon, AT&T, ViacomCBS, STARZ, Fubo and Philo.
+Many of these companies have larger customer bases, stronger brand recognition and greater financial, marketing and other resources than we do.
 In addition, traditional providers of video entertainment, including broadcasters, cable channels and MVPDs, are increasing their Internet-based video offerings.
 Some of these services charge nominal or no fees for access to their content, which could adversely affect demand for our Pay-TV services.

 Moreover, new technologies have been, and will likely continue to be, developed that further increase the number of competitors we face with respect to video services, including competition from piracy-based video offerings.

 This competition, among other things, has caused the rate of growth in subscribers to our Sling TV services to decrease.
-In June 2018, we launched additional Sling TV services which include offering consumers a la carte channel subscriptions, access to pay-per-view events and movies, and access to free content.
-There can be no assurance that these additional services will positively affect our results of operations or our net Sling TV subscribers.
+In June 2018, we launched additional Sling TV services which include offering consumers a la carte channel subscriptions, access to payper-view events and movies, and access to free content.
+There can be no assurance that these additional services or other offers will positively affect our results of operations or our net Sling TV subscribers.